Resources More Useful Links

 of terms and a list of definitions for abbreviations commonly used on grading plans;

 a bibliography is not provided.
-This book serves as the textbook for a
+This book also serves as the textbook for a

 Civil Blueprint Reading course.

-about $60.00, used copies for much less, on Amazon) This comprehensive and detailed
+Excavation Handbook (1988) (new/used copies available on Amazon) This comprehensive and detailed

 earthwork tome (1,024 pages) includes sections on the geology of excavated materials,